deniseyu/learning-cobol/readme.md

     DISPLAY 'Enter a number!'.
     ACCEPT USER-INPUT.

+    PERFORM PLAY-FIZZBUZZ
+    STOP RUN.

+PLAY-FIZZBUZZ.
-    DIVIDE USER-INPUT BY THREE GIVING RESULT REMAINDER REMAINING.
+    DIVIDE USER-INPUT BY THREE GIVING QUOTIENT REMAINDER REMAINING.
     IF REMAINING = ZERO THEN
         MOVE "FIZZ!"
 TO OUTCOME-TEXT
     END-IF.

-    DIVIDE USER-INPUT BY FIVE GIVING RESULT REMAINDER REMAINING.
+    DIVIDE USER-INPUT BY FIVE GIVING QUOTIENT REMAINDER REMAINING.
     IF REMAINING = ZERO THEN
         MOVE "BUZZ!"
 TO OUTCOME-TEXT
     END-IF.

-    DIVIDE USER-INPUT BY FIFTEEN GIVING RESULT REMAINDER REMAINING.
+    DIVIDE USER-INPUT BY FIFTEEN GIVING QUOTIENT REMAINDER REMAINING.
     IF REMAINING = ZERO THEN
         MOVE "FIZZBUZZ!"
 TO OUTCOME-TEXT
     END-IF.

     DISPLAY OUTCOME-TEXT.
-    STOP RUN.
+    .
 ```

 ## Unit testing?

 There are libraries that people have written...

-## COBOL on the web
+I'm sure they exist....